Anterior prolapse happens when the pelvic floor muscles weaken and the bladder pushes into the top front part of your vagina. Learn how it's treated.

-Make an appointment with your family doctor or gynecologist if you have signs or symptoms of anterior prolapse that bother you or interfere with your normal activities.
+Make an appointment with your primary care provider or gynecologist if you have signs or symptoms of anterior prolapse that bother you or interfere with your normal activities.

-For anterior prolapse, some basic questions to ask your doctor include:
+For anterior prolapse, some basic questions to ask include:

 Besides the questions you prepare in advance, don't hesitate to ask other questions during your appointment if you need clarification.

-During your appointment, your doctor may ask a number of questions, such as:
+During your appointment, your provider may ask a number of questions, such as: